mlhubber/colorize/README.md

     Then the colorized image will be saved into a file like `image_07_bw_color.png`.

-  - Images in a folder:
+- To colorize images in a folder:

     ```console
     $ ml apply colorize ~/.mlhub/colorize/images
     ```

-  - An image from the web:
+- To colorize an image from the web:

     ```console
     $ ml apply colorize https://flower-wallpaper.org/wp-content/uploads/2016/10/black-and-white-flowers-wallpaper2.jpg
     $ ml apply colorize https://flower-wallpaper.org/wp-content/uploads/2016/10/black-and-white-flower-wallpaper1-310x165.jpg
     ```

-  - Interatively without repeatedly reloading the model:
+- To interatively colorize without repeatedly reloading the model:

     ```console
     $ ml apply colorize